JuanBayon/JuanBayon/README.md

 <h1>Hello everybody! 👋</h1>

 I am Juan Bayon, full stack developer, with a professional certificate, actually studying the bachelor's degree of tecniques of software development.
 I also have studied data sciencie and machine learning.
-I am passionate about coding who enjoy learning new technologies constantly.
+I am passionate about coding and I enjoy learning new technologies constantly.

 I am open to colaborate, reach me by [email](mailto:juanbayonfernandez@gmail.com)